anniejw6/rsMarg/README.md

 # rsMarg
 Bringing Stata into R

-This package does some stupid, bullshit, hacky things to integrate Stata and R, so you can calculate the marginal effects of your models.
+This package does some stupid, hacky things to integrate Stata and R, so you can calculate the marginal effects of your models.

-The intelligent thing to do would be to actually port over the econometrics, but the fast, stupid, bullshit hacky thing to do is to use R to write Stata code and then read the output back into R.
+The intelligent thing to do would be to actually port over the econometrics, but the fast, stupid, hacky thing to do is to use R to write Stata code and then read the output back into R.

 # Installation
 ```